top of page

 THE SOUND

 Kim recalled, “When we heard Respectable in the studio, we liked it straight away and I said then that it was a hit.
-I wanted to say it was a #1, but I was frightened - I used to keep it in ‘ere, but in my mind, I knew it was.”
+I wanted to say it was a #1, but I was frightened - I used to keep it in ‘ere (points to her head), but in my mind, I knew it was.”

 The lyrics for Respectable perfectly captured Mel & Kim’s youthful, fun-loving personalities, and their feisty attitude, but the original inspiration for the song actually came from a full page advert Pete Waterman had taken out in Music Week (UK record industry trade paper).
 Pete wanted to send out a clear message to his detractors within the British Pop industry who had failed to acknowledge SAW in their B.P.I.
 Awards nominations for 1986, and his advert displayed the bold statement - You can love or hate us, you ain’t gonna change us.
 We ain’t ever gonna be respectable!
 Following this, Pete was thinking through ideas for Mel & Kim’s second single, and he made the link between his advert and the press treatment that the girls were receiving at the time.
 Pete believed that Mel & Kim had the ‘balls’, theoretically speaking, to deliver a track featuring the tag line from his advert with strength and humour, and asked Mike Stock to write the lyrics for the remainder of the song from the sisters' perspective.
 Respectable provided Mel & Kim with the perfect platform to make their own declaration of independence, and they used the song as a clear response to the tabloid media who seemed to thrive on digging up dirt including the uncovering of Mel’s earlier career as a topless and nude model.
 Pete Waterman recalled, "Respectable became an anthem, not just for them and their image, but also for the company (PWL) itself."
 Years later, Kim recalled, “Respectable was written because we really didn’t give a shit about these pictures (of Mel) coming out!”
 However, the sisters had felt a little concern about how others may react at the time.
 Kim remembers, “Mel and I went to see Pete (Waterman), to warn him about the pictures.
 Pete, being Pete, turned to Mel and said ‘Kid, just tell me there are no animals involved!’
 We laughed so much!!!”